-We have gotten around the issue of oxalates in green smoothies at our little frozen kefir and green smoothie cart in Eugene, OR.
+We got around the issue of oxalates in green smoothies at our little frozen kefir and green smoothie cart in Oregon.
 How?
-Our green smoothies do not contain spinach, chard or other high-oxalate or cruciferous produce.
+Our green smoothies did not contain spinach, chard or other high-oxalate or cruciferous produce.

 Smoothies are fun foods for occasionally.
 (Those who can’t have eggs or grains still have plenty of options with grass-fed meats, stews, cultured foods, cooked veggies, raw produce [the right kinds in moderation], raw dairy, coconut yogurt etc).